UzenUPozitiv4ik/gpt-image-2-skill/gpt_image_2_prompt_skill.md

 # negative instructions:
 if useful, add a final line:
-Avoid : [things to avoid] (Be sure to add - avoid excessive yellow in the photo)
+Avoid : [things to avoid] (Be sure to add - avoid excessive yellow in the photo,  too sharp or overly sharpened and too many highlights/glare on the characters faces)

 # example
 user prompt: Generate a Snapchat meme of a dog sitting on the grass